Learning to play the piano is far from straightforward.

 Teaching yourself, taking private lessons, attending music school, playing on the internet, learning with friends… everything is possible depending on your way of working, your budget and your music experience and level.

-Teach yourself the piano: it’s difficult but possible!
 Teach yourself to play the piano

 If you are reticent about taking a piano class and prefer to do it on your own for whatever reason, you’ll need to assemble a bunch of resources: